GreptimeTeam/docs/docs/index.md

 - [Developer Guide][4]: for developers interested in learning more about the technical details and enhancing GreptimeDB as a contributor

-- [Roadmap][5]: presents the latest and previous GreptimeDB roadmaps
+- [Changelog][5]: presents the latest GreptimeDB roadmap and biweekly reports

 - [FAQ][6]: presents the most frequently asked questions